 Numerous scenarios have to go Mexico’s way to win the 2026 tournament.
 Still, we feel there is greater value in wagering on the MEXMNT stages of elimination rather than selecting them to win the whole thing outright.

 As a pot 1 side, thanks to being one of the three World Cup hosting nations, Mexico avoided the global soccer superpowers like Argentina, France, Spain, and Brazil, to name a few.
 In conjunction with Mexico in Group A, South Korea, South Africa, and the UEFA Path D winners (Czechia, Republic of Ireland, Denmark, and North Macedonia) round out the four-team preliminary stage.
-El Tri has the shortest odds to win the group, with most books offering odds of +110 or better.
+A quick look at the World Cup group odds shows Mexico has the shortest price to win Group A, with most books offering lines of -165 or higher.

-Mexico retain a quality national side that should see them win Group A in the men’s program, with a cycle producing younger talent.
-A threat to Mexico claiming Group A is UEFA Path D winner, listed at +180 to win the group, not far behind Mexico’s odds, with the books sensing that any of the four nations could give El Tri a run for their money.
-South Korea shouldn’t be taken lightly, they can create some noise despite being attached to a hefty underdog price of +430.
+Mexico retains a quality national side that should see them win Group A in the men’s program, with a cycle producing younger talent.
+A threat to Mexico claiming Group A is South Korea who are listed in the +200 range to win the group, not far behind Mexico’s odds, with the books sensing that any of the four nations could give El Tri a run for their money.
+Czechia shouldn’t be taken lightly, they can create some noise despite being attached to a hefty underdog price in the +1200 range if they win out their two matches.
 In 2022, the Tigers of Asia recorded a phenomenal win over Portugal and shared the spoils with Uruguay; this time around, they could achieve similar results.

-The opening encounter, which catalyses the 2026 World Cup, sees Mexico face South Africa, a fixture marked by the co-hosts being labelled the heavy favorites to collect all three points.
-Starting the tournament off with an expected win is the springboard Mexico will enjoy, and it will provide more momentum and confidence for their two remaining fixtures.
+Starting the tournament off with a huge 2-0 win to springboard Mexico to first place, will provide more momentum and confidence for their two remaining fixtures.
 40 years ago, the legendary Hugo Sánchez led Mexico to winning their group when Mexico last hosted the World Cup.
 This summer, Mexico should repeat its success, beating its three opponents.

-Mexico’s squad features several players with a realistic chance to finish as the team’s leading scorer, and some of them are available at appealing odds.
+Mexico’s squad features several players with a realistic chance to finish as the team’s leading scorer, and whether you are looking at team-specific markets or the overall tournament Golden Boot odds, some of these attackers are available at appealing prices.
 There is a healthy number of MEXMNT members scattered across Europe who are vital pieces for their club teams.
 Recent years have seen Mexico take back the bragging rights as the kings of CONCACAF, with consecutive Gold Cup wins and claiming their first Nations League trophy last March, thanks in part to a culture and players that are growing, giving Mexico a bright future for years to come.

 Second on the list is a real value play, but backing Santiago Giménez comes with a bit of risk, as it is appealing to invest in him at +500.
 Before switching to his current employers, Italian giants AC Milan, Giménez proved far too strong for the opposition on most nights in his stint with Feyenoord.
 Throughout his 73 outings in the Eredivisie, he racked up 45 goals.
 The star forward has yet to explode on the scene, though he has shown flashes with his new club and has risen to the occasion.
 The risk to wagering on the 24-year-old is his health, as he suffered a severe ankle injury in October that has kept him out for several months.
 If he can remain healthy, he’s a worthy player to back, but it might be best to wait until after the Serie A campaign concludes to jump in betting on him.

-Notable names include San Diego FC player Hirving “Chucky” Lozano at +500 and Roberto Alvarado of Chivas Guadalajara at +600.
+Notable names include Roberto Alvarado of Chivas Guadalajara at +700 and César Huerta at +1600, who plays as a winger for Belgian Pro League club, Anderlecht could be an off the board option.
 Both players could become instant impactful players on the pitch, but there is a sneaky dark-horse MEXMNT to keep an eye on: Alexis Vega is one of them.
-Known for his playmaking abilities, the forward has the skill set to find the back of the net as he’s frequently done in Liga MX.
-At +800, it’s worth a sprinkle on him; he’s still in his prime at 28, has already won an abundance of personal accolades, and no moment is too big for Vega.
+Known for his playmaking abilities, the forward has the skill set to find the back of the net as he’s frequently done in Liga MX at , it’s worth a sprinkle on him; he’s still in his prime at 28, has already won an abundance of personal accolades, and no moment is too big for Vega.

 Javier Aguirre's defensive philosophy will see his colleagues clog up their end of the pitch, limiting gaps and spaces for the opposition.
 Aguirre likes to have his midfielders lie deep, and facing a side like South Africa in their opening match, it should kill their confidence in finding a breakthrough.
 Against South Korea and the UEFA Playoff winner, these are experienced sides that won’t get as frustrated, but it's still an advantage for El Tri to slow down their adversaries.
 Going forward, Mexico thrives on exploiting the space behind the opposing backline, thanks to their speed and quick awareness.
 This is how they feature on the scoreboard rather than building the play and retaining ample amounts of possession.

 If things don’t go right after their first World Cup tilt, the pressure will be in full force from the fans and Mexican media.
-The players are professionals at the end of the day, but they will need to keep their nerves and excitement in check when the opening whistle sounds.
+The players are professionals at the end of the day, but they will need to keep their nerves and excitement in check when the opening whistle sounds inside the roaring World Cup stadiums.
 Playing as a co-hosting nation, the expectations automatically skyrocket, especially for a perennial World Cup qualifying side like Mexico, which is starving for an upswing and going on a historical run deep in the tournament.
 Getting a massive result on matchday one is so crucial for El Tri to keep the outside noise from going sour instantly.

 | Round of 32 | Mexico vs. Ivory Coast |